 We need blockchains as we do not trust each other with transactions.
 Therefore, we leverage sophisticated math and innovative software rules that are extremely difficult for threat-attackers to manipulate.
 However, blockchain is not completely full proof.
 With the right set of skills, hackers can easily hack their way through even the best-designed blockchain security firewalls.

 Blockchains are undoubtedly the most secure form of technology we have presently, but it won’t be far from now when some hacker will eventually find his/her way through our so-called secured blockchains.
 A lot of research is being done to curb the broken ends that exist in the blockchain world today.

-Further, check out the best way to get certified via Blockchain course and prepare yourself for the best via our Blockchain interview questions.
+Further, check out the best way to get certified via the Blockchain course and prepare yourself for the best via our Blockchain interview questions.